rancher/rio/docs/developing-application-using-rio.md

 #### Manually build and run

-You can also use Rio CLI to build and run image locally in your cluster.
+You can also use the Rio CLI to build and run an image locally in your cluster.

 1. Go to the root directory of repo and run